ed-edward-kim/Coding-Challenge/README.md

 How to use:

-Run express server with:\
+Run express server with:
 ### 'node server.js'

-Run React app with:\
+Run React app by going into the client folder and run:
 ### 'npm start'

 Once react app is ran, it should automatically open up a webpage.